collincollins/collincollins-website/README.md

-This project utilizes components adapted from the NeoBrutalism UI library found in the attached documentation.
+this project utilizes components adapted from the NeoBrutalism UI library found in the attached documentation.